John Redcliffe-Maud, Baron Redcliffe-Maud

-John Primatt Redcliffe Redcliffe-Maud, Baron Redcliffe-Maud, (3 February 1906 – 20 November 1982), was a British civil servant and diplomat.
+John Primatt Redcliffe Redcliffe-Maud, Baron Redcliffe-Maud, (3 February 1906 – 20 November 1982) was a British civil servant and diplomat.
+He headed the Royal Commission on Local Government in England, which published the Redcliffe-Maud Report, a proposal on local government reorganization, in 1969.
+He was High Commissioner to the Union of South Africa from 1959 to 1961 and Master of University College, Oxford from 1963 to 1976.

 Early life

 Born in Bristol, Maud was educated at Eton College and New College, Oxford.
 He gained a Second in Classical Moderations in 1928 and a First in Literae Humaniores ('Greats') in 1928.
 At Oxford he was a member of the Oxford University Dramatic Society (OUDS).
 In 1928, he gained the one-year Henry P. Davison scholarship to Harvard University where he was awarded an A.B. in 1929.
 From 1929 to 1932 he was a junior research fellow of University College, Oxford and from 1932 to 1939 fellow (Praelector in Politics) and dean of the college.
 He was awarded a Rhodes Travelling Scholarship to Africa in 1932 and held a university lectureship in Politics at Oxford University, 1938–1939.

 Civil service

 During World War II, he was Master of Birkbeck College, London (1939–1943) and was also based at Reading Gaol, working for the Ministry of Food.
 He was appointed a Commander of the Order of the British Empire in 1942, and after the war he worked at the Ministry of Education (1945–1952), rising to permanent secretary there, and then at the Ministry of Fuel and Power until 1958.
 He was made a Knight Commander of the Order of the Bath in 1946, and was raised to a Knight Grand Cross in 1955.
 Inter alia, Maud appeared on the BBC programme The Brains Trust in 1958.
 He was High Commissioner to the Union of South Africa from 1959 to 1961, and Ambassador from 1961, when the country became a republic and left the Commonwealth.
 In 1963, he became Master of University College, Oxford, where he had been a fellow before the war.